iArcanic/iss-cw/README.md

 - Certain aspects like physical hardware, secure deployment environments, and network infrastructure are out of scope and are assumed to be secure already.
 - Only workflows involving cryptographic protocols and access controls are focussed on.
+- A simple command line interface with appropriate annotations via `print()` statements is implemented – no advanced GUI.

 ### 5.2 Data